 The primer should, at a minimum, cover the following:

-- Overview of BHS safety and ergonomics;
+- Overview of airport BHS operations;

-- Common BHS project delivery methods and service provider types;
+- Common BHS project delivery methods and service provider types; and

 The guide should, at a minimum, help airport practitioners: